Sparkling wines, easier on the budget than Champagne

 California sparkling wines, made by some of France’s top Champagne houses, can also be a good substitute for Champagne.

-“My favourite is Roederer Estate,” said McCarthy.
+“My favorite is Roederer Estate,” said McCarthy.
 “It’s totally reliable.”
 It sells for $18-$22 a bottle in the United States and at about $30 in the Britain and Germany.

 British wine critic and author Stuart Pigott casts his vote for Sekt, the German sparkling wine.
-His favourite is Van Volxem 1900 Riesling Brut Sekt, made in Mosel.
+His favorite is Van Volxem 1900 Riesling Brut Sekt, made in Mosel.

 “It is a rich and complex sparkling wine that is less creamy and less acidic than Champagne,” he said about the wine that is available in Germany, the Netherlands and Switzerland for about $34 a bottle.